dsccommunity/CertificateDsc/ReadMe.md

 - xCertificateExport:
   - Added new resource.
 - Cleanup xCertificate.psd1 to remove unneccessary properties.
+- Converted AppVeyor.yml to use DSCResource.tests shared code.
+- Opted-In to markdown rule validation.
 - Examples modified to meet standards for auto documentation generation.

 ### 2.3.0.0